Seraaron/agora/srd/Script Change Tools.md

 Be willing to negotiate, be respectful, and make sure to consider all of the picks, squicks, and icks in this discussion and during the game.
 When players use Script Change, if a new topic comes up as an issue, it should be added to the Faciliator's Notes.
 Therefore, try to make photocopies of these notes for everyone (or share the digital file) after the session, so that everyone can stay up to date.

 > ### Nb.
-> If one player's 'picks' conflict with another's 'squicks' or 'icks', then err on the side caution and _put them on the list that prevents them from doing the most harm;_ or come to some agreement with that player about how to signal when a moment like that may come up.
+> If one player's 'picks' conflict with another's 'squicks' or 'icks', then err on the side caution and _put them on the list that prevents them from doing the most harm_.
+Otherwise, you must come to some agreement with that player about how to signal when a moment like that may come up.
 >
 > If no agreement can be reached, then it may be that this game pitch — or in the worst case, that this whole gaming group — is just not for you.
 That's unfortunate, _but it does happen_.
 Try to handle it respectfully, but bow out quickly if you need to.